ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 	<br>
 	<br>

-  	Cosine Similarity for text: 0.999907
+  	Cosine Similarity for text embeddings: 99.9907 %

-	Cosine Similarity for image: 0.999899
+	Cosine Similarity for image embeddings: 99.9899 %

+  As we can see by the cosine similarity results, the vector embeddings of both models are much the same

 <br>
 <br>